Blog

 2. Current Ratio

-This ratio indicates the organization’s ability to meet short term obligations by comparing current assets to current liabilities.
-A ratio of at least one should be considered the minimum threshold with the goal of two or greater.
+This ratio indicates the organization’s ability to meet short-term obligations by comparing current assets to current liabilities.
+A ratio of at least one should be considered the minimum threshold, with the goal being two or greater.
 A current ratio below one means that current liabilities are more than current assets, which may indicate liquidity problems.

 3. Liquid Funds Indicator